painpals/EasyWim/README.md

 1.0.2 = (3/20/2018) added blacklist file, timestamp
 1.0.3 = Separation of GUI Generation and Logic functions, added raise ValueError
-        added checkbox to GUI for copying DesktopFiles, added textboxes for stdout with details
+        added checkbox to GUI for copying DesktopFiles, added textboxes for stdout with details 1.0.4 = Rewritten GUI to have more specific variables, added tab for wim capture (not functional) added error_stop function, added drive to title when running